-- 1) This file is loaded at startup and used to translate the requestor's x509 DN into a short user name for internal authorization usage. - 2) This directive requires that HTTPS be enabled with certificate verification.
+- 1) This file is loaded at startup and used to translate the requestor's x509 DN into a short user name for internal authorization usage. - 2) Unlike other directives, the optional option must be specified in the order pictured above. - 3) This directive requires that ${\bf HTTPS}$ be enabled with certificate verification.